 Once identified, undeveloped reserves are generally scheduled into the Company's development plans.
 We pace our development programs to optimize the value of undeveloped reserves.
 This pace is affected by changing economic conditions (due to pricing, and operating or capital costs), changing technical conditions (production performance or new data from wells, changing design parameters (such as using horizontal wells, rather than vertical wells, to develop a field), infrastructure constraints (pipeline or facility limitations), and surface access (landowners, weather, and/or regulatory approval).
-Over 95% of the Company's estimated proved plus probable undeveloped reserves are located in the Evi, Princess and Wheatland core areas.
-The Company has planned a program for the development of a portion of the undeveloped reserves in 2018, focusing on the Wheatland and Princess drilling and Evi waterflood programs.
+Over 98% of the Company's estimated proved plus probable undeveloped reserves are located in the Evi, Princess and Michichi core areas.
+The Company currently plans to pursue the development of its proven and probable undeveloped reserves over the next four years through ordinary course capital expenditures.
+The development of certain probable undeveloped reserves is scheduled to occur after the end of year two to accommodate the Company's development program, which needs to be spread out over several years to optimize capital allocation and facility utilization.
+The Company may choose to delay development depending on a number of circumstances, including the existence of higher priority expenditures and prevailing commodity prices and cash flow.
+The Company has planned a program for the development of a portion of the undeveloped reserves in 2019, focusing on the Evi and Princess drilling program.